guiexperttable/website-astro/src/components/getstarted/angular.md

 ## Add global table CSS

-To add the global guiexpert CSS file in an Angular project, you can include the file in the styles array within the angular.json file.
+To add the global guiexpert CSS file in your Angular project, you can include the file in the styles array within the angular.json file.

 - Open the `angular.json` file of your project.